HomeGuidesChangelogDiscussions

 Once activated:

-• Your device enters the Internal Testers audience.
+• Your device enters the Internal Testers audience (Built-in User attribute debug mode = true)

-1. The device is automatically added to a special Internal Testers audience.
-This audience can be used as a targeting condition for any:
+This Audience can be used as a targeting condition for any:

 • Placement